Drug

 Uses

-Nifedipine is used alone or in combination with other drugs to treat high blood pressure (hypertension).
+This medication is used to treat high blood pressure.
 Lowering high blood pressure helps prevent strokes, heart attacks, and kidney problems.

-This medication is also used for certain types of chest pain (angina).
-It may help increase your ability to exercise and decrease the frequency of chest pain attacks.
+It is also used to prevent chest pain (angina).
+It may help to increase your ability to exercise and decrease how often you may get angina attacks.
 It should not be used to treat chest pain when it occurs.
 Use other medications (such as sublingual nitroglycerin) to relieve attacks of chest pain as directed by your doctor.
 Consult your doctor or pharmacist for more details.

-This medication is known as a calcium channel blocker.
-It works by relaxing and widening blood vessels so blood can flow more easily.
+Nifedipine belongs to a class of drugs known as a calcium channel blockers.
+It works by relaxing blood vessels so blood can flow more easily.

 Other Uses